miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 team or minion (see “Direct Control of a Minion”).

 Look on the tribes strip to see information about other known tribes.
-Destroying a tribe will yield mana and allow you to pillage.
+Destroying a tribe will grant dungeon XP (sometimes called "malevolence") and allow you to pillage, which instantly transfers resources and equipment on the defeated faction's trritory to the relevant storage in yours.
+(If you don't have storage for something, such as a grave for the starting bandit corpses, you can't pillage those.)

 Full conquest of all the tribes will allow you to retire victorious (only to be invaded by other players).

 <img src="/keeperrl_wiki/Tribesstrip-screenshot.png" title="/keeperrl_wiki/Tribesstrip-screenshot.png" alt="/keeperrl_wiki/Tribesstrip-screenshot.png" width="1000" />